-- Incremental Upgrades: Upgrade individual components as needed.
-Imagine initiating a project that requires a PB of storage and where management no longer needs to buy the entire PB.
-Start with 200 TBs and add increments of 200 TBs as storage is needed, when it is needed. - Future-proof Scalability: Easily, transparently, and incrementally insert and remove technologies and capabilities. - Component-based Scalability: If and when a three-year-old 4TB drive fails, simply swap it out with a newer 8TB drive. kSAFE gives you full use of the entire drive capacity allowing double the capacity within the same form factor. - Performance Scaling: Being object-based storage at its core, kSAFE performance scales by aggregating the capabilities of all the drives in the system.
+- Incremental Upgrades: Swap-in individual components as needed. kSAFE offers the flexibility to exponentially grow storage capacity in line with projected data storage initiatives.
+Expand your storage infrastructure incrementally at your convenience. - Future-proof Scalability: Upgrade on the fly by easily, transparently, and incrementally inserting and removing technologies and capabilities. - Component-based Scalability: If and when a three-year-old 8TB drive fails, simply swap it out with a newer 16TB drive. kSAFE gives you full use of the entire drive capacity allowing double the capacity within the same form factor. - Performance Scaling: Being object-based storage at its core, kSAFE performance scales by aggregating the capabilities of all the drives in the system.

 The kSAFE software scalability advantage is closely aligned with its hardware capabilities.
 Scaling of the CRUSH map is infinite.
-There are virtually no maximum limits in capacity, amount of data, or number of files/objects kSAFE can grow to.
+There are virtually no maximum limits in capacity, amount of data, or number of files/objects kSAFE can grow.